-While it can be tempting to swap from one hair colour to another on a whim, it’s important to acknowledge that dyeing your hair can have a serious effect on how healthy it looks.
-As such, you should try and dye your hair only when needed to keep it in its best shape.
+While it can be tempting to swap from one hair colour to another on a whim, dyeing your hair can have a serious effect on how healthy or damaged it looks.
+We recommend waiting at least 6-8 weeks between dyeing to keep your hair in its best shape.

 “Whenever you bleach, dye or chemically straighten your hair, you are causing significant damage to the fibre structure,” warns Peter.
 “All of these chemical treatments involve breaking a large number of the di-sulphide bonds which are the chemical bonds that hold the protein strands together.”